ICT-Mahidol/2019-ITCS371-2-ORgates/README.md

 ### Constraint

--   The system support both of IOS and Android.
+-   The system supports both of IOS and Android.

 ### Requirements Prioritization